casserole27/FMFAQaccordiancardmain/README-template.md

 I GOT THE JS TO RUNNNNNNNN!
 I don't know what all of the code means besides a basic framework, but it's functional!

+03.31.22

+Attempting image placement and alignment with CSS instead of HTML.
+I can't figure out how to make the sizes responsive just in HTML.

+Got desktop images to show up through CSS with decent positioning, but now the mobile ones have disappeared.
+CSS background property is actually shorthand for many other properties.
+Syntax:
+background: bg-color bg-image position/bg-size bg-repeat bg-origin bg-clip bg-attachment initial|inherit;

 - Flexbox
 - CSS Grid
 - Mobile-first workflow